Photograph of Prof. Dr. Jessie Pons

 Areas of Research

-Early Buddhism and Buddhist art, Gandharan Studies, Inter-religious encounters in early South Asia, Religion and Art, Preservation of religious sites and objects
+Early Buddhism and Buddhist art, Gandharan Studies, Religion and Materiality in South Asia, Digital Humanities, Inter-religious encounters in early South Asia, Religion and Art, Preservation of religious sites and objects

 Education